 In this guide, we’ll discuss some of the basics about what you can do after your visa has been denied by the Department of Home Affairs.
-Let’s get started now.

-The Reason Your Visa Was Refused Or Cancelled Is Important To Your Case
+Reasons Your Visa Is Refused Or Cancelled

 This is the most common type of visa refusal and cancellation.
 For example, if you unknowingly entered false information on your application, you may be denied – or if you did not meet the criteria required for a particular type of visa, it may be refused.

 In most cases, this type of refusal or cancellation will not stop you from filing future applications, though there are some notable exceptions.